ga4gh/vrs/docs/source/terms_and_model.rst

 Sequence Expression
 @@@@@@@@@@@@@@@@@@@

-VRS provides several mechanisms to describe a sequence change, collectively referred to as *Sequence Expressions*.
+VRS provides several mechanisms to express a sequence state, collectively referred to as *Sequence Expressions*.
 They are:

-* :ref:`LiteralSequence`: A class that wraps a :ref:`Sequence`
+* :ref:`LiteralSequence`: An explicit :ref:`Sequence`.
-  specified as a string.
-* :ref:`DerivedSequence`: A sequence that is derived from a sequence location, possibly with transformation.
+* :ref:`DerivedSequence`: A sequence that is derived from a :ref:`Sequencelocation`.
-* :ref:`RepeatedSequence`: A description of a repeating element, possibly with ambiguity.
+* :ref:`RepeatedSequence`: A description of a repeating :ref:`Sequence`.

 .. _LiteralSequence: